Medical survival: 4 tips to adapt your body to high heat

 Other sudden changes could be maybe the electricity goes off.
 That’s a disaster in my book.
 Or maybe you’re vacationing to a hot spot.
 Any sudden change of heat—say 10 degrees Fahrenheit or more—will require time for your body to adapt.

 When the weather gets hotter, your body adapts in a few ways:

 1. You get more efficient at sweating.
 Sweat cools your skin.
-The faster it evaporates, the more the cooling, so a little breeze can help (to an extent).
+The faster it evaporates, the more the cooling, so a little breeze can help.
 On the other hand, humid weather can slow the evaporation down.